 We were there till the sky turned pink; women left for their homes, birds reached their nests and stars shone bright.
 A day very well spent indeed!

 We were dam tired after day one but loved our temple excursions in Badami.
-To read about Day 2, Please Click Here.
+To read about our next day experience in Badami, please click here.